International Children's Rights

 Scholarships and fees

-The fees include a memory stick with course materials, excursions, lunches on course days, welcome drinks, a canal boat tour through the historic town of Leiden and a farewell banquet.
+The registration fee for the 2016 session is €900.
+The fee includes excursions, lunches and refreshments on course days, welcome drinks, a canal boat tour through the historic town of Leiden and a farewell banquet at the beach.

 A limited number of fee waivers are available for this course.
 If you wish to apply for a fee waiver, please send us a separate request in which you clearly state why you should be considered for the fee waiver.